‘Switzerland is a rock in turbulent waters’

 Digitalisation makes a lot of people uncertain, it frightens them.
 The state is called upon here too.
 It must get involved to ensure that further education options are available so that people can acquire the necessary knowledge and skills to be able to meet the requirements of the workplace.

-swissinfo.ch: In your New Year’s address for 2017external link you looked to the future ‘with optimism and pride’.
+swissinfo.ch: In your New Year’s address for 2017 you looked to the future ‘with optimism and pride’.
 Are you also proud of the direct democracy with which Switzerland continues to create a stir abroad?

 D.L.: Very.
 It’s not always easy for the cabinet.
 But experience shows for example that popular participation in financial issues results in less state debt and an attractive tax system.
 In Switzerland, citizens can have their say and criticise us.
 With this system we have more success than countries that practise censorship.

-Democracy is a complicated system that has to be learned.
+Democracy is a complicated system that has to be learnt.
 You can’t press a button and expect people to be perfectly informed immediately.
 I’d like referendums to be held in other countries too.
 One mustn’t fear voters, but inform them and convince them – that’s then a strong legitimation for the government.

 Translated from German by Thomas Stephens